 50M /home/user/database.sql

 The difference occurs because filesystems allocate space in fixed-size blocks.
 A 50 MB file on a filesystem with 4 K blocks may occupy 52 MB of actual disk allocation.
-Sparse files can show the opposite: apparent size larger than disk usage.
+Sparse files can show the opposite: apparent size larger than disk usage, because the file has logical holes that do not consume real blocks yet.

 Handle Symbolic Links